Collaborative Edge-to-Server Inference for Vision-Language Models: Introduction

-In real-world applications, VLMs are often required to process visual data captured at edge devices (clients).
-However, deploying a full VLM directly on the edge is generally infeasible due to its substantial computation and memory costs~\cite{Yuan2025task,Zhang2025vavlm}.
-Consequently, the visual data is typically transmitted to a server hosting the VLM for inference.
-To match the input resolution requirements of the vision encoder (e.g., $336 \times 336$ pixels)~\cite{Dosovitskiy2021image, Radford2021learning, Zhai2023sigmoid}, the original images can be resized before transmission.
-While resizing reduces communication cost, it may discard fine-grained visual information, particularly in high-resolution images, thereby degrading inference accuracy~\cite{Zhang2025mllms}.
-Alternatively, one may transmit the full-resolution image without downscaling, which preserves details but significantly increases communication load.
+In real-world applications, as illustrated in Fig.~\ref{fig:edge_server}, heterogeneous edge devices (clients) often require VLM inference on locally captured visual data.
+However, deploying a full VLM architecture or its individual modules (e.g., a vision encoder) across diverse edge devices is generally impractical due to hardware heterogeneity.
+Consequently, visual data in the pixel domain, rather than processed visual tokens, is typically transmitted to a server hosting the VLM for inference.
+In this scenario, transmitting full-resolution images incurs high communication cost.
+Conversely, aggressive downsizing or excessive compression to mitigate communication overhead often discards essential fine-grained details, leading to accuracy degradation~\cite{Zhang2025mllms}.

-To address this problem, our framework introduces an uncertainty-aware retransmission mechanism tailored to the collaborative edge-to-server setting.
-In the first stage, the edge device transmits a low-resolution global image along with the question to the server.
-The server performs an initial inference and quantifies inference uncertainty using the min-entropy of the output tokens.
+To address this problem, our framework introduces a two-stage entropy-aware retransmission (EAR) mechanism tailored to the collaborative edge-to-server setting.
+In the first stage, the edge device transmits a low-resolution global image matching the input requirements of the VLM’s vision encoder (e.g., $336 \times 336$ pixels~\cite{Liu2024improved}), along with the question to the server.
+The server performs an initial inference and quantifies its uncertainty using the min-entropy of the output tokens.
 If the min-entropy is below a predefined threshold, the inference result is directly finalized.
 Otherwise, a second stage is triggered: the server leverages the VLM’s internal attention scores to identify a task-relevant region of interest (RoI) and requests a detail-preserved local image from the edge device.
 Upon receiving the retransmission request, the edge device extracts the local image from the original image and transmits it to the server.
-The server then refines its inference by jointly processing the global and local images.
+The server then performs a second inference by jointly utilizing the visual tokens derived from both the global and local images, and evaluates the uncertainty of the second inference.
+By comparing the uncertainties of the initial and refined inferences, the server adaptively selects the final answer from the two inference results.
 This uncertainty-aware, two-stage strategy reduces communication overhead by transmitting task-relevant high-quality visual details only when necessary, while maintaining inference accuracy across diverse tasks.

 At the core of the proposed framework is an entropy-aware decision mechanism that determines whether retransmission is required based on the VLM's inference uncertainty.
 Since the server cannot directly ascertain whether the initial inference is correct, uncertainty is estimated from output probabilities and used as a proxy.
 Specifically, we compute the per-token min-entropy from the softmax outputs of the LLM decoder at each generation step and average it across all output tokens to obtain a single scalar decision statistic.
 This enables the server to request a local image only when the initial inference is likely unreliable, thereby attaining accuracy comparable to unconditionally transmitting local details while substantially reducing communication overhead.